 Roppongi Rocks is a Tokyo-based rock music publication by entrepreneur and writer Stefan Nilsson.
 Here you’ll find interviews, reviews, articles and news with a focus on all sorts of rock music.

-Now Stefan continues that tradition with Roppongi Rocks, Japan’s leading English-language rock magazine.
+Now Stefan continues that tradition with Roppongi Rocks, Japan’s leading international rock magazine.
 Stefan grew up in Sweden and lived in London, England for over a decade before he settled in Japan in 2004.
-Stefan, who named his son Akira after Japanese guitar hero Akira Takasaki of Loudness, is based in Roppongi, Tokyo, Japan.

 “I may name my next kid Stefan” – Graham Bonnet Band‘s bassist Beth-Ami Heavenstone reacting to a Roppongi Rocks review.